Performance Breakdown

 When James Dyson said in an interview that they’d ditch developing plug-in uprights, I had my doubts, but with the subsequent releases of the V11 Torque Drive and Outsize, he is serious about it.

-This model is one of the best I’ve tested so far when it comes to cleaning carpets (more on that below), thanks to the improvements with the motor and the new Dynamic Load Sensor, which automatically increases power when it detects more resistance.
+This model is one of the best I’ve tested so far for carpet cleaning (more on that below), thanks to improvements in the motor and the new Dynamic Load Sensor, which automatically increases power when it detects increased resistance.

 We’ll look at these features in this section.